 The promised benefits of the System are included in the actuarially calculated contribution rates, which are developed using the individual entry age normal cost method and openend supplemental liability.
+The valuation reflects the assumption and method changes based on the most recent experience study of the Retirement System.
 A five-year smoothing of the market value of assets is used for actuarial valuation purposes.
-Gains and losses are reflected in the unfunded accrued liability that is being amortized by regular annual contributions as a level percentage of payroll, on the assumption that payroll will increase by 5% annually.
-The assumptions recommended by the actuary and adopted by the Board are, in the aggregate, reasonably related to the experience under the System and to reasonable expectations of anticipated experience under the System.
-The actuarial assumptions meet the parameters for the disclosures under GASB 25 and 27.
+Gains and losses are reflected in the unfunded accrued liability that is being amortized by regular annual contributions as a level percentage of payroll over a closed 30-year period, on the assumption that payroll will increase by 3% annually and the amortization period will decrease by one year until reaching 0 years.
+The assumptions recommended by the actuary and adopted by the Board are, in the aggregate, reasonably related to the experience under the System and to reasonable expectations of anticipated experience under the System and meet the parameters for the disclosures under GASB 27.